• Special Issue Topic

 The present Special Issue will focus on a number of adaptor proteins that play essential roles in the regulation of lymphoid cell functions under normal and pathological conditions.
 Special emphasis will be given to adaptors that regulate signal transduction downstream of the B cell and T cell antigen receptors, as well as receptors for agonists and antagonists that contribute to the fine tuning of the immune response.
 This Special Issue will also include detailed description of selected adaptor protein domains and epitopes involved in the protein-protein interaction processes, their mode of regulation and their binding partners.
 Both original research and focused review manuscripts are welcomed.

-Keywords: adaptor proteins, signal transduction, T cell and B cell activation, immune regulation
+Keywords: Adaptor proteins, signal transduction, T cell and B cell activation, immune regulation

 Published Articles